This article will discuss the Awesome Oscillator and how you can use this multiple time frame trading to your advantage to make more pips!

 5) Compare the extremes of price (tops/bottoms) with the extremes of the AO for divergence

-6) Judge whether the AO matches a EW
+6) Judge whether the AO matches an EW

-One method that allows for more context is to use multiple time frame analysis.
-When looking at two, three or four time frames, the trader can judge and analyze the meaning of price and the histogram bar of all time frames relative to each other.
-This allows a trader to see that a negative AO movement in the lower zone on the 1 hour chart could only signal a retracement of the AO back to the zero line on the 4 hour chart.
+One method that allows for more context is to use multiple time frame trading.
+When looking at two, three or four-time frames, the trader can judge and analyze the meaning of price and the histogram bar of all time frames relative to each other.
+This allows a trader to see that a negative AO movement in the lower zone on the 1-hour chart could only signal a retracement of the AO back to the zero line on the 4-hour chart.

 The AO can also be a strong weapon in catching a Fibonacci retracement level.
 Instead of buying a particular Fib retracement level with a market order at the Fib.
 A trader could opt for a confirmation of the AO and first await a change of the AO histogram’s color back into the desired direction.

 This is especially useful when a higher time frame is set up for an up move but is currently making a retracement which is evident by the AO retracing back to the zero line.
 When the AO approaches the zero line, the trader could monitor a lower timeframe to check for: